 Beyond the classroom, aviation meteorology degree students build leadership and professional experience through exciting internships and participation in academic organizations like Collegiate Aviation Business Executives, a student chapter of American Association of Airport Executives, student government, and over 100 other campus-wide student organizations.

 The Falcons Precision Flight Team is a group of students dedicated to soaring above the competition in both flight and ground exercises.
 The team regularly takes part in regional and national competitions around the country.
 The Falcons also hold informative aviation safety events for students and faculty of all disciplines including field trips to places like the National Hurricane Center in Miami.

-Women in Aviation is a student organizations made up of both women and men working together to advance women in all areas of aeronautics.
+Women in Aviation is a student organization made up of both women and men working together to advance women in all areas of aeronautics.
 They frequently network with other chapters to help members find an aviation meteorology internship or research opportunity.

-The Florida Tech CoA program provides a background in meteorology, aeronautical science and the physical sciences necessary to expertly address the challenges of this career.
-A graduate with a Bachelor of Science in Aviation Meteorology meets the requisite standards established by the U.S. Office of Personnel Management for employment by the federal government as a meteorologist.
+The Florida Tech Aviation Meteorology program provides a background in meteorology, aeronautical science, and the physical sciences necessary to expertly address the challenges of this career.
+A graduate with a BS in Aviation Meteorology meets the standards established by the US Office of Personnel Management for employment by the federal government as a meteorologist.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
 The handbook includes aviation meteorology careers such as geoscientists, hydrologists, air traffic controllers, airport managers and coordinators, and more.